Hartpury F.C.: History

 In 2020, Hartpury College formed and entered Hartpury University into the Hellenic League Division Two North.
 In 2022, following a successful season in the Herefordshire FA County League, the club was admitted into the Hellenic League Division One.
+Having finished second in their first year at the level, losing the play-off final on penalties, the 2023–24 season saw the club promoted as champions.
+The following season saw the club achieve a second consecutive promotion as Premier Division champions, also reaching the semi-final of the FA Vase.
+They were renamed Hartpury in the summer, dropping the educational suffix from their name.

 Ground

-The club currently play at the facilities at Hartpury College.
+The club currently play at the Hartpury University Stadium.
+They share the pitch with Hartpury RFC.